AVsitterPlus/avsitterplus.github.io/pages/avsitterplus/avsitterplus_home.md

 folder: avsitterplus
 ---

+## What is AVsitterPlus

+`AVsitterPlus` is a fork of the `AVsitter` project. `AVsitter` has not been updated in many years, the last release was in March of 2018, and the last commit to the `AVsitter` repository was in 2021. `AVsitterPlus` incorporates all changes to `AVsitter` that have been committed since its last release and integrates several pull requests that have been reviewed but were never merged into `AVsitter`.
+In addition, `AVsitterPlus` adds several new features and bug fixes.

+AVsitterPlus™ is designed as the ultimate in pose systems for Second Life furniture, with powerful and easy to use scripts that allow you to create and sell furniture with perfectly positioned poses.
+Easily create everything from simple single animation chairs to feature rich couples furniture - without poseballs!
+AVsitterPlus is ideal for mesh and sculpties as well as "traditional" prim furniture.

+### AVsitterPlus Features

+- Unique furniture pose system goes beyond what any other can do in Second Life.
+- Suitable for all types of furniture and vehicles too.
+- Visually set up your poses with the SL building tools.
+- Set up sits for many avatars, each with their own animation menu.
+- Supports 300 poses per avatar, controlled via menu.
+- Easily set up couples and group poses with position "swap" ability.
+- Allows submenus of any depth, and addition of custom buttons.
+- Comprehensive instructions, videos and examples included.
+- Optional security to restrict menu access to ALL/GROUP/OWNER
+- API allows for animation sequences, custom scripting, and much more.
+- Pose memory stores personal adjustments saved by avatars.
+- Instant ready - no need for customers to wait for the script to load when rezzed.

 ## How to get AVsitterPlus

 AVsitterPlus can be freely obtained from GitHub and imported into Second Life by following our <a href='https://github.com/AVsitterPlus/AVsitterPlus/blob/master/AVsitterPlus/IMPORT_GUIDE.md'>import guide</a>.